GEOG 868 Syllabus - Fall 2023

 For a more detailed look at what will be covered in each lesson, as well as due dates for our assignments and activities, please refer to the semester-specific course schedule that is part of this syllabus (see "Course Schedule").

-GEOG 897D will teach students how to create a spatial database and use it to answer geographic questions.
-Students will learn using both open-source and proprietary database technologies.
+GEOG 868 will teach students how to create a spatial database and use it to answer geographic questions.
+Students will learn by using both open-source and proprietary database technologies.

 At the successful completion of this course, students should be able to: